MAGame2025/VillainMan/LevelDesign.md

 It will contain a full city map with buildings, dense traffic, civilians & enemies maybe even some easter eggs and secrets.

-i will have around 30+ mins of gameplay content and will include the final difficult boss.
+It will have around 30+ mins of gameplay content and will include the final difficult boss.